-The access road to the garage appears to be shared.
+The access to the rear may be shared.
 The completing conveyancer should verify rights of access and liability in respect of future maintenance.

 16. Comments on Mortgageability:

 The property is considered suitable for mortgage purposes subject, as always, to the policy of the individual lender.